-The AIA eliminated another long-standing provision of United States patent law - the Best Mode Requirement, which required the patentee to provide the best mode for practicing the invention at the time of filing in the patent application.
-While this requirement has been dropped for future patent application, it still stands to reason that the strongest patents have supporting examples and information as to the best way to practice the invention.
+The AIA eliminated another long-standing provision of United States patent law-the Best Mode Requirement, which required the patentee to provide the best mode for practicing the invention at the time of filing in the patent application.
 At this point, it remains to be seen whether this update will affect the quality of patent applications, but it can no longer be used as a way to attack patents in litigation.

-There will continue to be a significant amount of commentary and information coming out over the next 36 months on the provisions and implementation of AIA; and therefore, businesses should stay in touch with intellectual property counsel and ensure that technical teams, sales teams and management have an understanding of how new patent laws apply to them.
-Please contact Dr. Sandra Thompson, if you would like to discuss this article or arrange in-house training for your management, sales and/or technical teams.
+There will continue to be a significant amount of commentary and information coming out over the next 36 months on the provisions and implementation of AIA.
+Businesses should stay in touch with intellectual property counsel and ensure that technical teams, sales teams and management have an understanding of how new patent laws apply to them.